Lunchbox and Eniac launch a website for supporting local businesses – TechCrunch

 A new website called Help Main Street is offering a simple way for people to pitch in by searching or browsing through local business listings, then purchasing gift cards (or making Square payments).
 That way you can contribute cash to help business owners get through this crisis, and then redeem the card whenever things return to normal.

-The site was created by team of activists and technologists, including restaurant ordering startup Lunchbox and seed investor Eniac Ventures.
+The site was created by a team of activists and technologists, including restaurant ordering startup Lunchbox and seed investor Eniac Ventures.
 Eniac’s Nihal Mehta told me that for the team, “This was a way to do a small part to help immediate victims of COVID-19 while releasing some nervous anxiety working from home.”

 To create the site, Lunchbox engineers have been scraping restaurant websites and validating gift cards.
 Help Main Street has 20,000 listings at launch, but Mehta is hoping that number will expand quickly as chambers of commerce, small business associations and individual users add new listings.